sig-rpc/sig-rpc.github.io/_posts/2025-01-23-casestudy-HYBIRD.md

 In a pattern common to much research software, HYBIRD was developed as part of a PhD project by a student without formal programming training, however has since been adopted by students and post-docs and extended far beyond the initial scope.

-HYBIRD successfully applied to the University of Sheffield's (internal) RSE Call for Proposals 2024, and I was assigned to review the software's performance and investigate a GPU implementation.
+HYBIRD successfully applied to the University of Sheffield's (internal) [RSE Call for Proposals](https://rse.shef.ac.uk/collaboration/RSEtime/2024/) in 2024, and I was assigned to review the software's performance and investigate a GPU implementation.
 The early work on this project, which involved reviewing the performance of the existing code, provides a case-study of the impact of applying the SIG-RPC principles to research software.

 HYBIRD is provided with several (small) tutorial models, I was asked to use these as representative workloads.